Accepting our Terms of Business

 Use of personal data

-We will process any personal information we obtain in the course of providing our services to you in accordance with the Data Protection Act 1998, 2018 or successor legislation (‘the Act’) and our Privacy Notice.
+We will process any personal information we obtain in the course of providing our services to you in accordance with the Data Protection Act 1998.
 In administering your insurances and where applicable arranging premium finance it will be necessary for us to pass such information to insurers and other product or service providers which may also provide us with business and compliance support.
 We may also disclose details to relevant parties, as necessary, to comply with regulatory or legal requirements.
 We may contact you or pass your details to other companies associated with us in order to promote products or services which may be of interest to you.
 We will not otherwise use or disclose the personal information we hold without your consent.
 Some of the details you may be asked to give us, such as information about offences or medical conditions, are defined by the Act as sensitive personal data.
 By giving us such information, you signify your consent to its being processed by us in arranging and administering your insurances.
-Subject to certain exceptions, you will be entitled to have access to your personal and sensitive personal data.
+Subject to certain exceptions, you will be entitled to have access to your personal and sensitive personal data for which you will be charged a fee of £10.
 If at any time you wish us, or any company associated with us, to cease processing any of the personal data or sensitive personal data we hold, or to cease contacting you about products and services, please write to Julian Cartman at the above address.

 Conflict of interests